 There’s an argument to be had that wrestling in 2019 is the revenge of the early ’80s.
 While the territories are not back, there are plenty of companies plying their trade with either TV deals or a solid, loyal fan base able to watch a weekly promotion’s product via YouTube or a direct subscription service.

-A consequence of this for me is that I began to romanticise all of these out of reach promotions, in the same way that someone from Japan might romanticise Paris, for example.
+A consequence of this for me is that I began to romanticize all of these out-of-reach promotions, in the same way, that someone from Japan might romanticize Paris, for example.
 The likes of Smoky Mountain Wrestling took on a strange, exotic glamour in my mind, like buried treasures too precious to be brought out into the light.

 If only they had access then to what wrestling companies have now, the great global free market: the internet.

 The Modern YouTube Age